wildfly-extras/wildfly-grpc-feature-pack/README.md

 # WildFly gRPC

 Feature pack to bring gRPC support to WildFly.
+Currently, the feature pack supports the deployment of gRPC services annotated with a custom annotation: `org.wildfly.grpc.GrpcService`.

+The gRPC service is registered against a gRPC server listening to port 9555.
+Configuration and customization is not yet supported.
+Also, only gRPC services are supported at the moment.
+Support of gRPC clients is coming soon.

 ## Get Started